Brasilibr/jvar/README.md

 # JVAR

-Jvar é uma das crianças dos olhos da Brasili, é uma classe em C++ com o proposito de facilitar a entrada e saída de dados nos microserviços em c++.

-Jvar é uma variavel capaz de representar qualquer um dos seguintes tipos:

-string, numérico, booleano, array, objeto e mnull.

-mnull é uma classe vazia com o propósito de indicar que aquela variável não contém valor algum.

-Basicamente se adiciona a linguagem fortemente tipada um tipo variável como  é o padrão em linguagens dinâmicas como Python, Javascript, PHP.

-Jvar se integra naturalmente com os tipos de c++ e esse é seu grande poder.
-Além disso apresenta utilidades de tipos baseados em javascript como substr, replace,indexOf,split,join.

-Por exemplo se tivermos a seguinte função:
+Jvar is one of Brasili's most cherished projects, and it is a C++ class designed to facilitate input and output of data in C++ microservices.

+Jvar is a variable capable of representing any of the following types: string, numeric, boolean, array, object, and mnull.

+mnull is an empty class designed to indicate that the variable does not contain any value.

+Basically, Jvar adds a variable type to the strongly-typed language, which is standard in dynamic languages like Python, JavaScript, and PHP.

+Jvar naturally integrates with C++ types, and this is its greatest strength.
+Additionally, it provides JavaScript-based utility types such as substr, replace, indexOf, split, and join.

+For example, if we have the following function:

-fazerAlgo(int a1, std::string b2, float c3);
+doSomething(int a1, std::string b2, float c3);

-Poderíamos passar jvar para os três parâmetros.
+We could pass Jvar for all three parameters.

 jvar a = 1, b = “potato”, c = 0.5;

-e chamar
+and call

-fazerAlgo(a, b, c);
+doSomething(a, b, c);

-Isso é especialmente útil quando estamos recebendo dados de outros micro-serviços e do banco de dados, com esse tipo flexível e fácil de usar, não é necessário definir os tipos de dados em todos microserviços, apenas é necessário definir onde o dado é originado.

-Exemplos de uso:
+This is especially useful when receiving data from other microservices and the database.
+With this flexible and easy-to-use type, it is not necessary to define data types in every microservice.
+It is only necessary to define where the data originated ( the golden source ).

+Use Cases:

 jvar jva = 1;
-std::string b = "batata";
+std::string b = "potato";

-jvar c = b + jva; //output "batata1"
+jvar c = b + jva; //output "potato1"

 int  d =55;
 double e = 23.5;

 jvar f = jva + d + e; //output 79.5
-int g = jva;
-double g = jva;
-std::string h = jva;
+int g = jva; //pass jvar to any typed var double g = jva;//pass jvar to any typed var std::string h = jva;//pass jvar to any typed var

-# Objetos
+# Objects

-"jo" é jvar object resumidamente, e representa uma inicialização com um std::unordered_map<std::string,jvar>

-"jv" é um (jvar) resumidamente, um cast de tipo para facilitar o operador <<

-o operador "string" << jvar é usado para gerar uma entrada chave:valor em um jo, note que jo é meramente um inicializador, o resultado final é uma jvar.
+"jo" is a shorthand for Jvar Object and represents an initialization with a std::unordered_map<std::string, jvar>.

+"jv" is a shorthand for jvar, and it is a type cast used to facilitate the << operator.

+The string << jvar operator is used to generate a key-value entry in a jo.
+Note that jo is merely an initializer, and the final result is a jvar.

 jvar i = jo({
 "a" << jv 1,